-The following pages are of various Bellydance photos from over the years.
+These are Bellydance photos of me from over the years.
 Some are professional pics while others are are happy snaps; some are posed while others are action shots.
-Either way, it gives you an overview of what a Bellydance career looks like in photographic form.
+Either way, it gives you an overview of what a Bellydance career looks like in photographic form: Bellydance photos.

 SAY NO TO PUPPY MILLS!
 SAY NO TO ANIMALS IN PETSHOPS!
 SAY NO TO BREEDERS!